blame-me/dotfiles/README.md

-# dotfiles
-Configuration files for arch linux
+Dark Theme for DE Hyprland